Advertisement Close

 posted on: Oct 2, 2024

-By: Yara Marei / Arab America Contributing Writer
+By: Yara Marei, Arab America Contributing Writer

 In the grand hall of the United Nations, King Abdullah II of Jordan spoke with a rare intensity, his voice echoing decades of frustration.
 As he addressed the 79th session of the UN General Assembly, he declared, “Our United Nations is facing a crisis,” questioning the organization’s ability to uphold justice.
 Moments later, Amir Tamim bin Hamad Al Thani of Qatar took the podium, his words equally sharp.
 He condemned the global community’s failure to protect Palestinian rights, framing it as a moral failure that threatened the UN’s relevance.
 Together, these leaders didn’t just criticize.
 They issued a final plea for the UN to act decisively or risk losing its very legitimacy in the eyes of the world.
 Their speeches were not just about peace but a call to rescue global diplomacy from collapse.

 Both leaders’ speeches felt like a battle call for peace, their frustration directed at a global system that, in their eyes, had failed to deliver justice for the oppressed.
-They called on the international community to confront its own complicity in allowing injustice to continue.
+They called on the international community to confront its complicity in allowing injustice to continue.
 As their voices reverberated across the chamber, they left the world with a stark choice: act now or risk watching the last vestiges of global legitimacy fade away!

 Arab leaders took center stage at the 79th session of the United Nations General Assembly (UNGA), held at the UN Headquarters in New York from September 22 to 27, 2024.
 Their speeches stood out as powerful calls for action and peace, framed as possibly the last chance to preserve the UN’s legitimacy.
 This urgency is what gives this meeting its significance, making it a moment that could truly impact those living through war.
 The theme was emphasized particularly in the speeches of King Abdullah II of Jordan and Amir Tamim bin Hamad Al Thani of Qatar, both of whom underscored the critical need for the UN to act decisively.

-King Abdullah II’s Impassioned Address
+King Abdullah II’s Perspective of the UN

 King Abdullah II began his speech with an angry tone, questioning the legitimacy of the United Nations and its ability to address pressing global issues.
 He directly stated, Our United Nations is facing a crisis that strikes at its very legitimacy and threatens a collapse of global trust and moral authority.
 His words reflected deep frustration, suggesting that if the UN is merely a platform for speeches without real action, particularly in resolving the issue of Palestine, then such meetings are futile.